 - A managed virtual assistant service is less costly, as you only pay for the time you use.

 - Do you need someone to represent you at meetings and on calls and make judgments and decisions on your behalf?
 A virtual assistant is unlikely to be able to make those judgment calls for you.

-Question to Ask About Using a Managed Virtual Assistant Service
+Questions to Ask About Using a Managed Virtual Assistant Service

 The early days of the virtual assistant market consisted of freelancers and independent contractors.
 As the industry matured, the managed service model emerged to make it easier for executives to engage virtual assistants without any additional management or HR overhead—executives identify the tasks they want to offload and how they want those tasks done.

 For a managed virtual assistant service, the questions to ask are:

 - Are the tasks you want to delegate repetitive, and can you document your procedures and preferences?
 A virtual assistant performs best with clear standard operating procedures for repetitive tasks.
 Occasional one-off projects are OK occasionally, but if all the work is different every time, a virtual assistant may not be the best choice.
 Examples of repeatable tasks include: